swcarpentry/python-novice-inflammation/_extras/guide.md

 ## Overall

+This lesson is written as an introduction to Python, and our goal is to explain to the students that all computer software no matter what langauge they are written in is composed of concepts like variables, conditionals, looping and functions.
-This lesson is written as an introduction to Python, but its real purpose is to introduce the single most important idea in programming: how to solve problems by building functions, each of which can fit in a programmer's working memory.
+We make a special effort to introduce the functions, the single most important idea in programming that allows reusability and efficient logical organization of the software.
+We show how to solve problems by building functions, each of which can fit in a programmer's working memory.
 In order to teach that,
 we must teach people a little about